Montenegro: Recent history

 In its political rights and civil liberties worldwide report in May 2020, Freedom House marked Montenegro as a hybrid regime rather than a democracy because of declining standards in governance, justice, elections, and media freedom.
 For the first time in three decades, in the 2020 parliamentary election, the opposition won more votes than Đukanović's ruling party.
 In February 2022, that very same government was voted out in the first successful vote of no-confidence in the country's history.

-On 11 August 2022, a mass shooting occurred in the city of Cetinje.
-Eleven people, including the perpetrator, were killed, and six others were injured.
-It is the deadliest mass shooting in Montenegro's history.
+In September 2022, an investigation linked six Russian diplomats with twenty eight Russian citizens holding temporary visas for Montenegro and two local citizens in a spy investigation.
+The diplomats were expelled.
+The Russian citizens were later banned from Montenegro and the two locals, one an ex-diplomat, face charges of illegal weapons, organising a criminal organisation and espionage.